ZCG-coder/Steppable/README.md

 - [CMake](https://cmake.org/) (version 3.8 or higher, latest version preferred) to generate the build files.
 - A working C++ compiler (GCC and Clang are preferred) to generate the executable.
 - A build system ([GNU Make](https://www.gnu.org/software/make/), [Ninja](https://ninja-build.org/), etc.), as long as it gets along with CMake.
 - [Git](https://git-scm.com/) (optional, but recommended) to download the project and commit changes.

+> **Note**:
+> Currently, the compiler that ships with macOS Xcode Command-Line Tools supports few
+> C++20 features, which this project relies on.
+> (E.g., `std::format` to format messages, etc.).
+>
+> Please install the latest version of Clang (E.g., with Homebrew) to compile this project.

 Then, you can clone this repository by running the following command, or [download](https://github.com/ZCG-Coder) it from GitHub (if you don't have Git installed):